GerardoCendejas/AGaVE/README.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

-After running the previous commands, follow the instructions for a full installation of miniconda.
+After running the previous commands, follow the instructions for a full installation.

 ## Installation